dendersen/RevueAVAssistant/README.md

 ## Getting Started with RAVA

-Getting started with RAVA is easy.
-If you have not used RAVA before, the first step is cloning it.
+Getting started with RAVA should be fairly easy!
+If you have not used RAVA before, the first step is cloning it from this GitHub repository.

 ```
 git clone https://github.com/vstenby/RevueAVAssistant.git
 ```

-Once you have cloned the repository, try navigating to the folder and calling the RAVA script with `--help` to see which arguments you can give.
-Depending on where you cloned the repository, it could look something like this:
+RAVA uses [unoconv](https://formulae.brew.sh/formula/unoconv) to convert powerpoints to pdfs, and it uses [imagemagick](https://formulae.brew.sh/formula/imagemagick) to convert pdfs to png.
+Verify that your Mac has both by running the commands:

 ```
-cd /Users/pfhumor/Documents/RevueAVAssistant/ && python rava.py --help
+unoconv -h
+convert -h
 ```

+in a terminal.
+If not, you can install the packages using homebrew by checking out the links above.

 ## Understanding RAVA's File Structure